-These guidelines apply to payment for multiple births:
+The following guidelines apply to payment for multiple births:

-- If infants are delivered by the same or different methods (vaginal or cesarean section), payment will be made for one delivery for each newborn. - Anterpartum and postpartum care should be included with only one delivery code, that is, reimbursement will only be made for a single antepartum and postpartum period regardless of the number of newborns delivered.
+- If infants are delivered by the same method (vaginal or cesarean section), payment will be made for one delivery. - If one or more infants are delivered vaginally and one or more by cesarean section, payment will be made for one vaginal and one cesarean section delivery in full.
+Only one delivery code will be paid with antepartum and postpartum care.